jvennix-rmn/chai-jquery/README.md

 <script src="chai-jquery.js"></script>
 ```

-If you are using an AMD like requirejs, you can pull in chai-jquery as a dependency, and it will return an initialization function that can be passed to chai:
+If you are using an AMD like requirejs, you can pull in chai-jquery as a dependency and it will return an initialization function that can be passed to chai:

 ```js
 require([